Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Duality with coefficients in tori

 We describe $\theta_{T}^{2}$.
-One way to do this is to go back to the proof of Theorem \ref{thm: duality with coefficients in tori}, namely use Galois descent to reduce it to Serre's local class field theory.
-Another way is to use the sequence $0 \to T[n] \to T \stackrel{n}{\to} T \to 0$ for each $n \ge 1$ to reduce it to the description of the duality with coefficients in finite flat group schemes $T[n]$.
-We give here yet another way, which is more direct.
+One method to do this is to go back to the proof of \eqref{thm: duality with coefficients in tori}, namely use Galois descent to reduce to Serre's local class field theory; cf.\ \eqref{rmk: remarks after proof of main theorem} \eqref{rmk: comparison with Bertapelle in non-semistable case}.
+Another method is to use the sequence $0 \to T[n] \to T \stackrel{n}{\to} T \to 0$ for each $n \ge 1$ to reduce it to the description of the duality with coefficients in finite flat group schemes $T[n]$.
+We give here yet another, more direct method.
 It is enough to describe the morphism induced on $k$-points since the groups involved with $\theta_{T}^{2}$ are ind-algebraic and $k$ can be any perfect field.

 An element of

 corresponds to an extension class